UAPChaser/Divine-Wave-Model/README.md

 I need HELP!
 Let's engineer the future!
 Truly, I say to you, there exists a spiritual path for every technological one.
 A free path that sees you EVOLVE!

+I paid to do this work, I was not paid.

 God Bless and godspeed!
 Amen